qloiv/SaveEarthquakes/README.md

 datasets.py ... data preparation, using the pytorch Dataloader class

-litlearn.py ... training the network, tensorboard logs

-littest.py ... testing the network like it was trained

-litpredict.py ... predicting continously on a waveform stream
+litlearn.py ... learn: training the network, tensorboard logs, test: testing the network on the test set, predict: predicting continously on a waveform stream

 requirements.txt ... for setting up a conda environment